Overview of how the criminal courts work

 If you plead not guilty there will be a trial.
 Your trial will either be heard by a jury or by a judge alone.
 12 members of the public decide whether you are guilty or not, and the judge then decides what your sentence will be.
 Whether you can have a jury trial depends on how serious your case is.
 You’ll have the right to choose a jury trial if the offence you’re charged with carries a maximum penalty of two or more years in prison – in other words if it’s a category 3 or 4 case.

 Getting help from a lawyer

 You can get free or partly free advice and representation from a lawyer if you can’t afford to hire one yourself.

-To find out more about these different schemes, read the chapter “Legal Aid”.
+To find out more about these different schemes, read the chapter “Legal Aid and other legal help”.